Background

 Your privacy matters

-If you submit your questions to OMAFRA via email, some of your personal information including your name may be shared.
-To submit anonymous feedback, please mail your submission to:
+If you submitted your questions to us via email, some of your personal information including your name may be shared.

 Information collected as part of any questions submitted about the Discussion Paper is subject to the Freedom of Information and Protection of Privacy Act.